andrewtennison/shield-website/src/pages/index.md

   image3:
     alt: Coffee beans
     image: /img/products-grid1.jpg
-description: SHIELD members are united in their critical missions to provide NHS and care workers with the vital PPE that they require to do their job safely, in the midst of the COVID-19 crisis.
-Please visit the campaign sites for more information on how we are each working to support our health professionals.
+description: Please visit the campaign sites for more information on how we are each working to support our health professionals.
 ---